An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Broadband UVB may be given with or without medications.
 When used without medication (known as selective ultraviolet phototherapy), UVB treatment is generally given as follows:

 - Treatment starts in the doctor's office or another medical setting.
 Once the disease has stabilized, the person can get a prescription for equipment that can be used at home.
 Research finds that home UVB treatment is just as safe and effective as hospital-based treatment, and people may be more likely to get the treatments they need if they administer them at home.
-Even at home, treatment must always be supervised.
+Even at home, treatment must always be supervised to regulate UV exposure.

 - In preparation, the person fully undresses, although unaffected areas may be covered to avoid overexposure.